jjmonsalveg/chatgpt-langchain-learning/README.md

     - [No database schema](/agents/without_database_schema.py): This code
         allow ChatGpt to guess about our schema but this is prone to errors.
-    - [Html report one call](/agents/html_report_without_memory.py): This code pass through the database tables and their schema, and whenever the database response will be printed in an html file. [example of html](/agents/top_5_popular_products_report.html).
+    - [Html report one call](/agents/html_report_without_memory.py): This code pass through the database tables and their schema, and whatever the database respond will be printed in an html file. [example of html](/agents/top_5_popular_products_report.html).
     - [Html report multiple calls](/agents/html_report_with_memory.py): This
-    code calls chatGPT using memory between call, in this case two reports are generated.
+    code calls chatGPT using memory between calls, in this case two reports are generated.
       - [User report](/agents/users_report.html)
       - [Orders report](/agents/orders_report.html)